na-na-hi/renget/archive/how2playba.md

 >Gift crafting (a small guide)
 If you want to splurge ur gifts on 1 specific girl:
 - Buy all mats from events
-- Use extra mats from event to craft gifts nodes
+- Use extra mats from event to craft stage 2 & 3 crafting nodes
 - Buy out yellow/advanced tailor stones from the JFD shop when available
 - Craft gift selectors using yellow tailor stones in the Material Fusion chamber It's more efficient to reroll normal gifts into a girl's favourite ones.